Adderall Addiction Problems

 It’s no secret that college kids like to party.
-They are away from home for the first time and there is no essentially no adult supervision.
+They are away from home for the first time and there is no, essentially no, adult supervision.
 It’s reasonable to expect that young adults are going to experiment with drugs and drink alcohol as a way to celebrate their independence.
-However; you might be surprised to learn that drugs and alcohol are available to college students like never before.
+However, you might be surprised to learn that drugs and alcohol are available to college students like never before.

 According to a 2016 report from the Substance Abuse and Mental Health Administration (SAMSHA), more than one-third of full-time college students aged 18 to 22 engage in binge drinking every month.
-About one in five use an illegal substances like marijuana, cocaine, or crystal meth.
+About one in five use an illegal substance like marijuana, cocaine, or crystal meth.

-Other college students abuse legal prescription drugs as a way to cope with the pressure of life on campus.
+Other college students misuse legal prescription drugs as a way to cope with the pressure of life on campus.
 Some use prescription stimulants like Adderall or Ritalin (also known as “study buddies”), which give them a surge of energy so they can cram for tests.
 Others take tranquilizers like Xanax and Valium to manage stress.
 And, some take legal opioids like Oxycodone as a way to take “a mental break.”

 In no uncertain terms, if your daughter is attending college, she has immediate access to drugs and alcohol.

 There is a fine line between age-appropriate experimentation and addiction.
 And, parents and their unsuspecting daughters often don’t know the difference between the two.
 To be sure, if your daughter is attending college, she is at risk for developing a substance use disorder.